Pecan: Diseases, pests, and disorders

 Pecans are subject to various diseases, pests, and physiological disorders that can limit tree growth and fruit production.
 These range from scab to hickory shuckworm to shuck decline.

 Pecans are prone to infection by bacteria and fungi such as pecan scab, especially in humid conditions.
-Scab is the most destructive disease affecting pecan trees, untreated with fungicides.
+Scab is the most destructive disease affecting pecan trees untreated with fungicides.
 Recommendations for preventive spray materials and schedules are available from state-level resources.

 Various insects feed on the leaves, stems, and developing nuts.
 These include ambrosia beetles, twig girdlers, pecan nut casebearer, hickory shuckworm, phylloxera, curculio, weevils, and several aphid species.

-In the Southeastern United States, nickel deficiency in C. illinoinensis produces a disorder called "mouse-ear" in trees fertilized with urea.
+In the Southeastern U.S., nickel deficiency in C. illinoinensis produces a disorder called "mouse-ear" in trees fertilized with urea.
 Similarly, zinc deficiency causes rosetting of the leaves.
+This can be compensated for by spraying the foliage with zinc sulfate every 2-4 weeks in spring and early summer.

 Various other disorders are documented, including canker disease and shuck decline complex.

 Uses

 Pecan seeds are edible, with a rich, buttery flavor.
-They can be eaten fresh or used in cooking, particularly in sweet desserts, such as pecan pie, a traditional Southern U.S. dish.
+They can be eaten fresh or roasted, or used in cooking, particularly in sweet desserts, such as pecan pie, a traditional Southern U.S. dish.
 Butter pecan is also a common flavor in cookies, cakes, and ice creams.
 Pecans are a significant ingredient in American praline candy.
 Other applications of cooking with pecans include pecan oil and pecan butter.

 Pecan wood is used in making furniture and wood flooring, as well as flavoring fuel for smoking meats, giving grilled foods a sweet and nutty flavor stronger than many fruit woods.